ut-astria/orbdetpy/README.rst

 orbdetpy uses JSON files to store settings, measurements and estimation results.
 The files in examples/data show how to configure measurement simulation and orbit determination using radar or angles data.
+The file docs/filefmt.rst documents the structure of the JSON files.

 Bug Reports
 -----------